 “We have to make sure we are not tasking teachers with that huge burden,” David-Delves emphasizes.
 “It would likely be women, people of color, and queer and trans people doing that work.”

 Support of new teachers is crucial to retention.
 As David-Delves puts it, teachers shouldn’t have to “hit the ground running, and immediately be doing a million things.”
 That’s not supportive, it’s harmful.
+School administrators face significant challenges in hiring personnel due to declining numbers of college students entering teacher education programs.

 Instead, a healthy onboarding process provides a good foundation, from basic resources to professional development.
 Alludo Learning calls it the four Cs of new teacher onboarding:

 Even with the best policies in place, there can be hiccups.
 Does your school have a structure that gives teachers a safe and responsive place to go with frustrations, problems, and complaints?
+Senior leaders in the education sector, including headteachers and principals, face unique challenges that contribute to their mental strain, making it crucial for them to address these concerns effectively.

 A trusted mentor could be the first point of contact for a new hire experiencing confusion, difficulty, or another roadblock to job satisfaction.
 But make sure complaints don’t go into the black hole of a proverbial suggestion box only to never get addressed.